-Examination results are posted to the term addresses of students and it is therefore essential that any change of address be advised to the Examination and Student Records Section.
-Results are also posted on School notice boards.
+Final examination results are posted to the term addresses of students and it is therefore essential that any change of address be advised to the Examination and Student Records Section.
+Results are also posted on School notice boards and in the foyer of the Library.
 No examination results will be given by telephone.